What are these 5 common basement bugs telling you about your business or home?

 Did you know that a single centipede can live for up to 6 years?
 This makes them quite the persistent pests if left unchecked.
 They like to lay their eggs in moist soil, and they prefer to live in damp places in general.
 Therefore, if you see lots of centipedes in your basement, it could mean that a water problem is making the conditions damp enough for them to move in.

 3. Mold Mites

 As their name suggests, mold mites like to go wherever mold is.
-So if you see them cropping up around your basement, them some sort of fungus likely isn’t far behind.
+So if you see them cropping up around your basement, then some sort of fungus most likely isn’t far behind.
 And behind every case of basement mold is a source of water, which means a leaky pipe, foundational cracks, or something similar could be to blame.